-- Inbound/Outbound for AT&T access SIP Trunk 1 - "Local" for Modular Messaging and Avaya SIP telephone access SIP Trunk 2
+- AT&T access SIP Trunk 1 - Local for Modular Messaging and Avaya SIP phone access SIP Trunk 2

-SIP trunks are defined on Session Manager by provisioning a Signaling Group and a corresponding Trunk Group.
+SIP trunks are defined on Communication Manager by provisioning a Signaling Group and a corresponding Trunk Group.

 Note - In the reference configuration TCP (port 5060) is used as the transport protocol between Session Manager and all the SIP Entities including Communication Manager.
 This was done to facilitate protocol trace analysis.
 However, Avaya best practices call for TLS (port 5061) to be used as transport protocol between Communication Manager and Session Manager in customer environments.